johnnymetz/johnny-metz-blog/content/posts/sort-django-queryset-with-custom-order.md

 ---
-title: 'Sort a Django QuerySet with a custom order'
+title: 'Sort a Django queryset with a custom order'
 date: 2022-07-03T12:48:49-07:00
 tags:
   - Python